y2kbugger/y2k-lc3-tools/README.md

 1. combine info from all three readme's into one. including history of the projects, e.g. CSU extension with push/pop
 1. Document that the original assmember was written in C and had poor cli interface and gui was in tcl and also odd.
 1. Document that the original has an acutual operating system written in LC-3 assembly, but our vm stubs out the traps with python
-1. Make a nice api for debugging out vm register traces
-1. Add unit tests for vm register traces
 1. Get C compiler running in notebook
 1. Move C compiler tests to use pytest
 1. Make C compiler tests use the pure python assembler and vm
 1. Remove the dependencies that I installed for the c compiler (bats and moreutils)
-1. Convert compiler to use origial multi instruction push and pop
+1. Convert compiler to use origial multi instruction push and pop, or implement push and pop for the vm
 1. Recreate a holistic CLI interface for the assembler, vm, and C compiler

 # Previous work